carlos-alves-one/MSc-Data-Science-AI-Thesis/README.md

 This project aims to develop a machine learning model for short-term solar energy forecasting using Apache Spark's MLlib library and a comprehensive weather dataset.
 The goal is to address the challenge of optimizing solar energy management and grid integration through accurate predictions of solar energy production.

-Here's the updated text incorporating the new information:

 ## Data Source

 The data for this project is sourced from the Kaggle repository, specifically from the "Enefit - Predict Energy Behavior of Prosumers" available at: